Recruitment of overseas allied health professionals

 NHS Employers has helpful resources on the sponsorship licence system, how to apply for a CoS and the process of obtaining a Health and Care Worker visa.

-The immigration policy changes announced in December 2023 include renaming the Shortage Occupation List to the Immigration Salary List (ISL).
-The MAC conducted a rapid review of the ISL, and recommended these roles be removed from the ISL, as their occupation-specific thresholds are in all cases above the £23,200 general threshold that applies to all pay scale occupations.
-The current SOL will remain in place until the new salary thresholds are put in place in late Spring.
+The immigration policy changes implemented in early 2024 include renaming the Shortage Occupation List (SOL) to the Immigration Salary List (ISL), with a reduction of roles listed due to their occupation-specific thresholds being above the new £23,200 general threshold that applies to all pay scale occupations on the Health and Care Visa.

 Language assessment requirements